sidsawalkar/weather-app/README.md

 ## Technology Stacks

-• ReactJS: A JavaScript library for building user interfaces.<b>
+• ReactJS: A JavaScript library for building user interfaces.
-• Axios: A promise-based HTTP client for making API requests.<b>
+• Axios: A promise-based HTTP client for making API requests.
 • OpenWeatherMap API: Provides weather data and forecasts for various locations worldwide.